devopness/devopness/docs/ssh-keys/deploy-ssh-key.md

 ---
 title: Deploy SSH Key
-intro: Deploy your SSH Keys to each of the servers you want the keys on.
+intro: Deploy your SSH Keys to each of the servers you want to give access to using those keys.
 links:
     overview:
     quickstart: